Hiteshdon/mssql_connection/README.md

 ### Write Data

-Write data to the connected database using the writeData method.
-Supply a SQL query for database modification.
+Write data to the connected database using the `writeData` method.
+Pass the SQL query as parameter to `writeData` method for database modification.

 ```dart
 // Example: Update data in the database